 There has been a great increase in high fidelity capable audio content lately.
 With the mainstream global availability of Spotify, YouTube Music, Deezer, and other such music platforms more and more people are prone to good audio.
 Also, with games increasingly implementing better sound engine and encoding, the lust for headphones to reproduce the exact quality of the audio has increased exponentially.

 This surge in popularity has caused open back headphones to take the main stage due to their excellent audio reproduction capabilities.
 Today in the market there are a plethora of options to choose from ranging from your traditional dynamic headphones to magnetic planer ones.
-In this article, our main focus is to highlight the best open back headphones for each scenario to assist you in making a better decision and also taking the research burden of your shoulder.
-But before we dive into the list let us look at the important aspects of open back headphones.
+In this article, our main focus is to highlight the best open back headphones for each scenario and budget to assist you in making a better decision and also taking the research burden of your shoulder.
+But before we dive into the list let us look at the important aspects of open-back headphones.